jjcermeno/chuck-norris-jjcermeno/README.md

 - created_at
 - updated_at
 - icon_url
-- url
+- joke_url
-- value
+- joke_value

 **`Search`**

 - id
-- type (string that could be word, category, random)
+- search_type (string that could be word, category, random)
+- search_value
-- value
+- email
 - jokes (will point to model `Joke`)

 **`Category`**

 - id
-- name
+- category_name
 - jokes (will point to model `Joke`)

 Because we are using Rails and Active Record is heavily used in Rails, we are going to use `has_many through:` because we have some relations between the models.
 So we have to build the join table between `Joke-Search` and `Joke-Category`.